Understanding Class Rank: Its Role in College Admissions

 Opponents of Class Rank Reporting

-Finally, some educators and experts are opposed to class rank reporting out of concerns over mental health.
-Educator Denise Pope, a senior lecturer at the Stanford Graduate School of Education and author of “Doing School”: How We Are Creating a Generation of Stressed Out, Materialistic, and Miseducated Students, says "the research is pretty clear that being ranked is associated with a higher degree of student stress, depression, and substance abuse."
+Some experts worry about the mental health impacts.
+Educator Denise Pope, a senior lecturer at the Stanford Graduate School of Education and author of “Doing School”: How We Are Creating a Generation of Stressed Out, Materialistic, and Miseducated Students, says

 The Diminishing Role of Class Rank

-The Diminishing Importance of Class Rank
+The Diminishing Role of Class Rank in Admissions

 Considerable ImportanceModerate ImportanceLimited ImportanceNo Importance